A bit about the band….

 Excerpt from the HOBO A – Z of Coventry Bands.….

-In 1979 they were joined by two bigger boys (John’s brother Denis on vocals & his mate Martin Burke on bass).
-Despite rehearsals taking place in his own house, Denis was soon shown the door, (he couldn’t sing or play guitar, but he knew how to walk through a door and, at the time, that seemed the most important thing!)
-He went on to form his own band, the Sons of Pleasure, in a different room.
-In 1980 the band, now called Eclipse (for no apparent reason), played their first gig as a 4 piece, in the living room in front of 20 or so school mates.
+In 1980 the band, now called Eclipse played their first gig as a 4 piece, in front of 20 or so school mates.
 Their next gig was to be their biggest gig, in the school hall.
-A charity gig (actually two gigs in one dinner time, charging 5p a gig).
-They made quite an impression on the kids and teachers, with original songs as well as covers such as Message in a Bottle & Jumping Jack Flash, legends in their own lunch time, you might say.
+A charity gig they made quite an impression on the kids and teachers, with original songs as well as covers such as Message in a Bottle & Jumping Jack Flash.
+Legends in their own lunch time, you might say.

 By Sept 1980 they were old enough to play the local pubs.